kjosib/glowing-chainsaw/docs/source/intro.rst

 That can be useful particularly for routing the results of different queries into different portions of a report grid.

-Grids
+The Report "Canvas"
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-A grid has a left and top `axis`, as well as a private data store and an environment, which supplies certain supporting functions.
+A canvas has a horizontal and vertical layout structure, as well as a private data store and a runtime-environment, which supplies certain supporting functions.
-As a 3-D alternative, you might possibly want a family of grids, sharing axes but using different private data for each.
+As a 3-D alternative, you might possibly want a family of canvases, sharing structure but using different private data for each.

 An axis respects a particular layout elements (from the symbol table) and manages tree of hash keys at run-time.
 It exposes operations to